 - Red wine dregs, rose petals and crushed chalk were amongst a host of natural dyes used by Roman women to give their cheeks a rosy blush.

 - During the 16th & 17th Centuries face powders and cosmetics contained poisonous ingredients including arsenic and lead which sometimes resulted in death.

-- The oldest surviving cosmetics company in the world is thought to be Yardley of London who were granted a warrant to make soap By Royal Appointment in 1620.
+- The oldest surviving cosmetics company in the world is thought to be Yardley of London who was granted a warrant to make soap By Royal Appointment in 1620.

 - Before the 18th Century cosmetics were considered the preserve of nobility and royalty but subsequently until the 20th Century were only considered suitable for actors.